Behavioral Health Resources

 Massachusetts Child Psychiatry Access Program (MCPAP)

-Massachusetts Child Psychiatry Access Program (MCPAP) is a system of
+The Massachusetts Child Psychiatry Access Program (MCPAP) is a system of regional children's mental health consultation teams designed to help primary care providers (PCPs)

-primary care providers (PCPs) meet the needs of children with
+meet the needs of children with psychiatric problems.

-the MCPAP website >
+Visit the MCPAP website >

 Two-Way Communication Form

-Health Partnership, along with the other managed care entities (MCEs),
+The Primary Care Clinician (PCC) Plan and the Massachusetts Behavioral Health Partnership, along with the other managed care entities (MCEs), have collaborated to create a

-behavioral health providers and PCCs when communicating with one
+single form that can be used by behavioral health providers and PCCs when communicating with one another about a MassHealth Member.

 Two-Way Communication Form